emilps/fjelltg/src/pages/productCategory/2020-03-24-fish-sludge-treatment.md

   Although Fish sludge can be very demanding to dry, this is not a problem for the TMD mill as it is especially adapted to this challenging, fiberless material and its high fat content.
-Particularly the glue phase can be a problem, however **the patented TMD mill is robust and resistant**.
+Particularly the glue phase can be a problem, however the patented TMD mill is robust and resistant.
 The Fishsludge system is also not sensitive to plant changes in biomass, waterflow, or in the composition of the sludge.

   The dried sludge is perfect as a part ingredient in the production of